BS Psychology - 1998

 PhD Applied Biopsychology - 2003

 Nicole R. Villemarette-Pittman, PhD, is an Assistant Professor of Research in Neurology and serves as Administrative Director of Research for the LSUHSC-NO Department of Neurology and for the LSUHSC-NO Epilepsy Center.
 She has helped design, fund and manage new research projects in the Department since 2003.
 Dr. Villemarette-Pittman administers and supervises all drug and medical device clinical trials in the Department of Neurology.
 She is the coordinator and faculty mentor for Resident/Fellow Quality Improvement Projects in the Department of Neurology.
-Dr. Villemarette-Pittman is one of two faculty members in the Department teaching the Evidence-based Medicine Lecture Series designed by the AAN.
-She also coordinates and participates in the Research Lectures series for Neurology Residents.
+Dr. Villemarette-Pittman teaches in the Evidence-based Medicine Lecture Series designed by the AAN, the Research Lecture Series and the Cognitive/Behavioral Lecture Series.
+She helps coordinate and lead discussions of Resident and Faculty Wellness and Faculty Development.

 Dr. Villemarette-Pittman serves as Managing Editor for an international neurology journal, the Journal of the Neurological Sciences (JNS).
 JNS promotes global neurology, best practices, clinical outcomes, and basic and translational science.

-Dr. Villemarette-Pittman is the Clinical Neurophysiology Fellowship Coordinator.
-The CNP Fellowship is a one-year, ACGME accredited program consisting of EMG and EEG training, in both adult and pediatric settings.
+Dr. Villemarette-Pittman is the Epilepsy Fellowship Coordinator.
+The Epilepsy Fellowship is a one-year, ACGME accredited program consisting of EEG training, in both adult and pediatric settings.

 Dr. Villemarette-Pittman is the Clinical Coordinator for the University Medical Center - New Orleans Epilepsy Monitoring Unit (EMU).
 The EMU is an inpatient unit dedicated to the diagnosis, treatment and evaluation of people with epilepsy or those experiencing epileptic-like events.

 Dr. Villemarette-Pittman earned her degrees at the University of New Orleans where she specialized in personality, neuropsychological and psychophysiological research in aggressive populations.
-Her current research interests include long-term surgical outcomes in standard epilepsy surgery, the assessment and treatment of persons experiencing psychogenic non-epileptic seizures (PNES), efficacy of RNS system in persons with epilepsy, and the effects of interictal activity on cognition in epileptic samples.
+Her current research interests include long-term surgical outcomes in standard epilepsy surgery, the assessment and treatment of persons experiencing psychogenic non-epileptic seizures (PNES), and the efficacy of RNS system in persons with epilepsy.

 Lovera, J. & Villemarette-Pittman, N.R.
 (2014).
 Tumefactive lesions and increased disease activity associated with Fingolimod.
 Journal of the Neurological Sciences, 344(1), 1-2.